wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

         Then click **Save**.

-14. To add a respond statement so that the result of the above processing is returned as a response, click the last **+** that is visible in the low code view of the service in its current state.
+14. To add a statement of the `Respond` type so that the result of the above processing is returned as a response, click the last **+** that is visible in the low code view of the service in its current state.

         ![Add Respond Statement](assets/img/services/add-respond-statement.png)